Michu444/Cpp-interview/README.md

 0. You can use 'install.sh' script to install required programs and libs.
 If you install via script you can skip the next three steps.
 1. Download g++ --> *sudo apt-get install g++*.
 2. Download cmake --> *sudo apt-get install cmake*.
-3. Download libncurses5 --> *apt-get install -y libncurses5-dev*.
+3. Download libncurses5 --> *sudo apt-get install -y libncurses5-dev*.
 4. Download repository from github.
 5. Type --> *cmake -B build*.
 6. If the project build files have been generated correctly, you can go to /build folder and type --> *make* to create executable file